Ukraine’s president accuses Russia of ‘energy terrorism’

 In the eastern Donetsk province, the town of Pokrovsk was the hardest hit, with rocket attacks damaging a school and at least 22 residential buildings, killing one civilian and wounding another six.
 Donetsk province governor Pavlo Kyrylenko said 12 towns and villages were shelled, including Bakhmut and Avdiivka, which have been particularly hard hit in recent weeks.

-In the southern province of Kherson, which has been occupied and illegally annexed by Russia, the Ukrainian army shelled Russian bases and logistics facilities, destroying two ammunition warehouses, Ukrainian army officials said.
+In occupied Kherson province, the Ukrainian army shelled Russian bases and logistics facilities, destroying two ammunition warehouses, Ukrainian army officials said.

+Russia illegally annexed the Kherson, Donetsk, Luhansk and Zaporizhzhia regions of Ukraine in late September and subsequentally martial law in the four provinces.

+The Russian military said it struck the rocket engine manufacturing facilities of a factory in the Dnipropetrovsk province city of Pavlohrad, as well as a factory producing rockets for multiple launch rocket systems in the northeastern city of Kharkiv.
+Ukraine did not confirm the attacks.

 The Ukrainian Armed Forces also said that in the Black Sea, “the functioning of grain corridors continues” according to plan.
 Russia agreed Wednesday to rejoin a wartime agreement brokered by the United Nations and Turkey allowing Ukrainian grain and other commodities to be shipped to world markets.
 Moscow had suspended its participation in the grain deal over the weekend, citing an alleged drone attack against its Black Sea fleet in Crimea.

-As one condition for its return to the deal, Russia demanded the grain be sent to poorer countries, arguing that most of it was currently ending up in richer nations.
+As one condition for returning to the deal, Russia demanded the grain be sent to poorer countries, arguing that most of it was currently ending up in richer nations.

-Turkey’s President Recep Tayyip Erdogan said Friday he had discussed the issue of prioritizing less developed countries for the grain shipments through the Black Sea during a call with U.N.
-Secretary General Antonio Guterres.
+Turkish President Recep Tayyip Erdogan said Friday he had discussed the issue of prioritizing less developed countries for the grain shipments during a call with U.N.
+Secretary-General Antonio Guterres.

 Erdogan said he also discussed the possibility of sending the grain to nations facing famine for free, during a recent call with Russian President Vladimir Putin.

-Erdogan said Putin proposed sending free grain to countries that could face famine such as Somalia, Djibouti and Sudan.
-The two leaders would hold further talks on the issue at a G-20 meeting in Bali later this month, Erdogan said.
+Erdogan said Putin proposed sending free grain to countries such as Somalia, Djibouti and Sudan.
+The two leaders planned to hold further talks on the topic at a Group of 20 meeting in Bali later this month, Erdogan said.

 Suzan Fraser in Ankara, Turkey, contributed to this report.